nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

 ## Azure AKS Advanced/CNI Networking

-This architecture uses the for AKS Advanced/CNI Network Model.
+This architecture uses the AKS Advanced (CNI) Network Model.

 Observe that the AKS Nodes **and** Pods receive IP address from Azure subnet (NODE CIDR).
-Note the traffic flows for inbound connectivity to AKS via Internal and External Load balancers.This architecture also demonstrates connectivity and flows to and from on-premises.
+Note the traffic flows for inbound connectivity to AKS via internal and public load balancers.This architecture also demonstrates connectivity and flows to and from on-premises.
 On-premises network can directly reach both node and pod networks.
 Outbound flows from AKS pods to internet traverse the Azure load balancer.
 There are other design options to egress via Azure firewall/NVA or Azure NAT Gateway.

 ## Reference Architecture